December 5 is World Soil Day, when we celebrate the importance of healthy soils. This year’s theme is ‘Be a solution to soil pollution’.

 We can counter these problems by replacing the use of chemical inputs with agro-ecological knowledge and know-how, farming practices which benefit both people and the planet.

-What’s more, managed sustainably, soil can be our secret weapon in the battle against climate change!
+What’s more, managed sustainably, soil can be part of the solution to climate change”?

 Healthy soils absorb huge amounts of carbon from all around us.
 By using sustainable farming techniques such as composting and crop rotations farmers can significantly enhance soil-carbon sequestration.
 There are lots of other ways to increase carbon soil levels such as planting hedges at field boundaries and longer grazing periods in pasture management.
 Consistently increasing the amount of carbon in our soils can help slow down climate change and its impact on the planet.